TaahaKazi/user-agent/Manual_Evaluation_Dialogues/README.md

 This is because the user-simulator may sometimes misinterpret or miss user goals from the initial instruction.
 Therefore, the TOD model should be evaluated solely based on the dialogues.

+So, when evaluating the dialogues check only if the 'System:' was able to complete the 'User:'s queries

-Also, I have added the results from the auto evaluation scripts.
+Also, I have added the results from the auto evaluation model (goal_completion_gpt4.log, goal_completion_gpt4_thought.log, goal_completion_gpt4_vanilla.log)